openfaas/openfaas-cloud/docs/README.md

 * Customise limits for Swarm or K8s
 * Setup a container image builder

+### Before you begin

+* You must enable basic auth to prevent user-functions from accessing the admin API of the gateway
+* Only public GitHub repos are supported
+* A list of valid users is defined in the CUSTOMERS file in this GitHub repo, this acts as an ACL, but you can define your own
+* Swarm offers no isolation between functions (they can call each other)
+* For Kubernetes istolation can be applied through NetworkPolicy

 ## Steps

 ### Create your GitHub App